Decoding general error correcting codes and the role of complementarity

-In the Hayden-Preskill protocol, the dynamics $U$ is typically assumed to be Haar random.
-Before we rely on this assumption, we explicitly write down the condition in Proposition~\ref{Prop:SC} for the Hayden-Preskill protocol.
-To this end, let us fix one unitary $U^S$ acting on $S$, which is supposed to be the internal unitary dynamics of the black hole.
-We use the notation that, for $W = X, Z$,
+In the Hayden-Preskill protocol, the dynamics $U$ is commonly assumed to be Haar random except a few cases~\cite{NT2024}.
+Before we rely on this assumption, we explicitly write down the condition in~\cref{Prop:SC}.
+To this end, we use the following states: for $W = X, Z$,